nspcc-dev/neo-go/docs/node-configuration.md

   Note that `Transaction` is a NeoGo extension that isn't supported by the NeoC# node and must be disabled on the public Neo N3 networks.

+## DB compatibility

+Real networks with large number of blocks require a substantial amount of time to synchronize.
+When operating a number of node instances with similar configurations you may want to save some resources by performing synchronization on one node and then copying the DB over to other instances.
+In general, this can be done and this is supported, but NeoGo has a lot of options that may affect this:
+- any differences in `ProtocolConfiguration` section make databases incompatible, except for `Max*` settings, `MemPoolSize`, `P2PNotaryRequestPayloadPoolSize`, `SeedList`, `TimePerBlock`.
+  Protocol configuration is expected to be the same on all nodes of the same network, so don't touch it unless you know what you're doing.
+- DB types (Level/Bolt) must be the same
+- `GarbageCollectionPeriod` must be the same
+- `KeepOnlyLatestState` must be the same
+- `RemoveUntraceableBlocks` must be the same

+BotlDB is also known to be incompatible between machines with different endianness.
+Nothing is known for LevelDB wrt this, so it's not recommended to copy it this way too.